-The first step to stop feeling restless and unmotivated is to acknowledge something did not go quite as planned.
+The first step to stop feeling restless and unmotivated is to start paying attention and acknowledge something did not go quite as planned.

 Whether you set an unrealistic timeline or you face an unforeseen setback, recognize you need to make an adjustment.
 This allows you to stop holding onto the past so that you can propel into the future.

 Feelings of helplessness and hopelessness tend to drain your motivation.
 You will find success by allowing yourself to make adjustments as you gain additional insights and knowledge.
 Remember: your past doesn’t dictate your future if you change the actions that have created your past results.